 If you want more information from your viewers, you can include a lead form as an asset.
 This method lets users interact with your brand without ever leaving their given platform, which can lead to increased engagement.

-When you’re setting up your campaign, you’ll see a section called “Networks,” where you can specify where you want your ads to be displayed.
+When setting up your campaign, you’ll see a section called “Networks,” where you can specify where you want your ads to be displayed.
 By default, your ads will show in three places:

 • YouTube search results